verified-egg/odin-recipes/README.md

-This is a collection of recipes to practice skills in HTML and CSS, following the Odin Project lesson plan.
+This is a collection of recipes to practice skills in HTML and CSS, following the Odin Project lesson plan.s